 Impact on Small Publishers: Invisible in Google algorithms

-Especially severe are these practices for small and new publishers, who often remain invisible in Google algorithms, favoring media giants.
-Webmasters and owners of small pages accuse the company of algorithmic suppression, leading to a decline in visibility and traffic, while large media corporations dominate the search results.
-Such discrimination hinders the development of independent votes on the network, exacerbating inequalities in access to audiences and advertising revenues.
+Especially severe are these practices for small and new publishers, who often remain invisible in Google's algorithms, favoring media giants.
+Webmasters and owners of small pages accuse the company of algorithmic suppression, leading to a decline in visibility and traffic while large corporations The media dominates the search results.
+Such discrimination impedes the development of independent votes on the network, exacerbating inequalities in access to audiences and advertising revenues.

 Broader context: Fighting for Digital Justice